leptos-rs/leptos/examples/counter_dwarf_debug/README.md

 This instructs the rust `trunk` utility to pass a long an option to `wasm-bindgen` called `--keep-debug`
 This option bundles in a type of sourcemap into the built wasm file.
-Be aware that this will make the wasm file much larger however.
+Be aware that this will make the wasm file much larger.

 ### Browser Changes